LocasaleLab/Lactate_MFA/README.md

   locasalelab/lactate_mfa:latest $MODEL --test_mode
 ```

 In this script, you could modify the value of `MODEL` to the name of your target model, and modify the value of `TARGET_PATH` to the path that you want to output results.
 Available model name is listed in following section.
-TAKE CARE that the target path would be visited as root account in container!
+BE CAREFUL that the target path would be visited as root account in container!
 The flag `--test_mode` makes the code run quickly in a test mode, and could be removed to run a formal mode.
 The formal running takes tens of hours.

-### Raw Python
+### System Python intepreter

 This script could also be executed as a raw Python project.
 Make sure Python 3.6 and all required packages are correctly installed.
 First switch to a target directory and download the source code: